 The UFT and the DOE came to an agreement providing six weeks of paid leave for new parents effective Sept.
 4, 2018.
 Read details on the new policy »

 The federal Family Medical Leave Act (FMLA) provides up to 12 weeks of unpaid, job-protected leave for the birth of a child, the care of a child up to age 1, adoption or the start of foster care.
 Either parent can take an unpaid child care leave under FMLA.

 You are eligible for FMLA if you have worked for a total of at least 12 months as of the date the leave commences (the 12 months need not be consecutive) and 1,250 hours over the previous 12 months.
 Your health benefits will continue during an FMLA leave.
 The Department of Education must take you back after the 12 weeks.

 If you have used up your 12 weeks of health benefits under FMLA and want to stay home with the baby beyond the recuperation period — and you are not otherwise ill — you must apply for an extension of your unpaid child care leave (without health benefits).

 If you are a regularly appointed female staff member, you are also entitled to a paid leave of absence (using the days in your sick bank, called Cumulative Absence Reserve, or CAR) or unpaid leave (if you have no sick time).
 This maternity leave of absence will run concurrently with your FMLA leave for the first 12 weeks.

-A maternity leave of absence can begin in your ninth month — or earlier, with medical documentation (restoration of health leave) — and continues during your recuperation period, which is six weeks after your baby’s birth in a routine pregnancy and eight weeks with a C-section with medical documentation.
+A maternity leave of absence can begin in your ninth month — or earlier, with medical documentation (maternity disability leave) — and continues during your recuperation period, which is six weeks after your baby’s birth in a routine pregnancy and eight weeks with a C-section with medical documentation.

 If you choose to extend your leave of absence beyond 12 weeks, you can apply for a contractual child care leave.
 The DOE, however, is under no obligation to approve taking you back in the middle of a term.